"Many women who have migraine toward the end of menstruation may be best treated with iron supplements, a new study suggests.

 - feeling lightheaded

 - stroke.
-Symptoms of a stroke may include the following sudden symptoms:
+Symptoms of a stroke may include the

 - numbness or weakness in your face, arm or leg, especially on one side of your body